petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 Therefore, we begin executing the code that is written inside the loop.
 Namely, we write ``a``, i.e. 1, on the screen.
 And add one to ``a``, resulting ``a == 2``.
-We've moved to the end of the code (it's also called "the body of the loop"), so we check the condition again.
+We've moved to the end of the code (it's also called "the loop body"), so we check the condition again.
-It's still true (``2 * a`` is 4, and ``n`` is equal to 5), so we execute the body of the loop again.
+It's still true (``2 * a`` is 4, and ``n`` is equal to 5), so we execute the loop body again.
 We display 2 on the screen and again increase ``a`` by one.
 We check the condition again, it is no longer met (``2*a`` is 6, and ``n`` is 5), the loop ends.

-When the loop is terminated, we move on to the code after it, printing "Done".
+Once the loop is terminated, we move on to the code after it, printing "Done".

 One more example, now quite sophisticated:
 ::